-Key accomplishments of your Beef Checkoff Program
+Key accomplishments of your Beef Checkoff

-The Beef Checkoff Program increases profit opportunities for producers by keeping beef top-of-mind with consumers, restaurants, butchers and other food retailers.
-It also reaches out to educators, dietitians, and medical personnel and influencers.
-In short, it is always working to ensure a wholesome, quality beef-eating experience consistently.
+The Beef Checkoff increases profit opportunities for producers by keeping beef top of mind with consumers, restaurants, butchers and other food retailers.
+It also reaches out to educators, dietitians and medical personnel and influencers.
+In short, it is always working to ensure a wholesome, quality beefeating experience consistently.
 Efforts include:

-- Promoting high-quality U.S. beef domestically and in more than 80 other countries. - Working to build demand for U.S. beef and maintain strong consumer confidence in the beef supply. - Funding millions of dollars annually in productenhancement and beef-safety research to maintain a high-quality, safe product. - Delivering beef-enjoyment messages to consumers through a national, multifaceted "Beef.
-It's What's for Dinner" advertising and promotion campaign. - Identifying and teaching effective management practices through Beef Quality Assurance (BQA) to provide accountability to consumers and assure them access to safe, nutritious beef and beef products. - Serving as a catalyst for introduction of new beef products - including more than 3,000 new products addressing consumer preferences for taste, convenience, nutrition and safety since 1998.
+- Promoting high-quality U.S. beef in more than 80 other countries. - Working to build demand for beef and maintain strong consumer confidence in the beef supply. - Funding millions of dollars annually in productenhancement and beef-safety research to maintain a high-quality, safe product. - Reaching consumer audiences with timeless and targeted campaigns through Beef.
+It's What's For Dinner., and Chuck Knows Beef, the all-knowing beef expert through the Amazon Alexa and Google Home devices, and through ChuckKnowsBeef.com.

+- Identifying and teaching effective management practices through Beef Quality Assurance (BQA) to provide accountability to consumers and assure them access to safe, nutritious beef and beef products. - Serving as a catalyst for introduction of new beef products - including new cuts of beef to maximize the whole animal and innovative products like Beefshi and other convenience foods.